Brandonsams/Digital-CV/resume.md

 ## Skills

-- Well versed with SQL and Python for data analysis
+- Well versed with SQL and Python for data engineering, analysis, and communication
 <!-- - including with libraries and frameworks such as Pandas, Spark, Numpy, and Matplotlib -->
 <!-- - Object Oriented and Functional Programming: Python, C# -->
 - Data Visualization: Grafana, PowerBI, Tableau, R